-- Materials: 50-foot rope for each team, blindfolds for each participant. - Method: All participants are blindfolded, and a 50-foot rope is thrown on the ground next to them.
+- Materials: 50-foot rope for each team, blindfolds for each learner - Method: All learners are blindfolded, and a 50-foot rope is thrown on the ground next to them.
 They are then instructed to form a square, using the full length of the rope lying on the ground next to them.
-No other instructions are given - Note: This can be a very challenging activity!
+No other instructions are given. - Note: This can be a very challenging activity!